primaryobjects/datasciencecoursera/predmachlearn-031/readme.md

 In-sample Results

 ```
-## [1] "Training Error: 0.296296296296296"
+## [1] "Training Error: 0.0829213288229682"
 ```

 ```
-## [1] "Training Accuracy: 0.703703703703704"
+## [1] "Training Accuracy: 0.917078671177032"
 ```

 Out-of-sample Results

 ```
-## [1] "CV Error: 0.313256146741251"
+## [1] "CV Error: 0.109405489787954"
 ```

 ```
-## [1] "CV Accuracy: 0.686743853258749"
+## [1] "CV Accuracy: 0.890594510212046"
 ```

 Neural networks can take a considerable amount of time to train in order to obtain a high accuracy.
 However, they have the potential to fit a higher degree of complexity.
-Note, the training accuracy suffers from high bias and likely requires further fine-tuning of the parameters.
-We'll move on to an analysis based upon a support vector machine.
+By fine-tuning the parameters for size (number of hidden neurons) and weight decay, we can further optimize the results.

 ## Analysis Model 2: Support Vector Machine (SVM)